xcloudplatform/BuildGraphClusterCli/README.md

 # BuildGraphClusterCli
-runs on-demand a BuildGraph node on the Google Cloud via API
+runs on-demand a BuildGraph node on the Google Cloud via terramorph and kubernetes